-I'm Wildlife, an Appalachian Trail SOBO thru hiker, Class of 2018.
-I'll be taking on the PCT this year (2020).
-My standard poodle, Lily, aka Muddy Boots, hiked 350+ miles with me on the AT.
-When I camp and backpack, I like to rate my poops on a scale.
-I like to get other people into rating their poops, too!
+I'm Wildlife, and I'll be taking on the GWL this year (2021)!
+My standard poodle, Lily, aka Muddy Boots, hiked 350+ miles with me on the AT and Washington with me on the PCT.
+I also backpacked the AZT in 2020.
+When I camp in the woods, I like to rate my poops on a scale- helps with monitoring your health!

 In just over a month, I'll be at this trail head, setting off on the Pacific Crest Trail!
 I want to Triple Crown, so I'll be attempting my second of

 Seeing wildlife in the wild can be thrilling, but it is important to be respectful!
 Additionally, while exploring we come across animals that seem to be orphaned, injured, or sick.
 It is important to know what to do and what NOT to do in these situations.